arph226/BAE305-SP25-Lab9/README.md

 #include <PID_V2>
 ```

 b.
-Next, we defined the setpoint, measurement, output, kp, ki, and kd varoables as type double using the lines of code below:
+Next, we defined the setpoint, measurement, output, kp, ki, and kd variables as type double using the lines of code below:
 ```ruby
 // PID Variables
 double setpoint = 20.0;  // Desired distance from the object (cm)